dkoshkin/gofer/README.md

 A CLI utility to help you keep your project's ever-changing dependency versions up to date.

 ## The Name
-According to the [dictionary](https://www.merriam-webster.com/dictionary/gofer): *gofer* - an employee whose duties include running errands
+According to the dictionary: [gofer](https://www.merriam-webster.com/dictionary/gofer) - an employee whose duties include running errands

-The tool is also written in Go, a language with a recognizable *gofer* [mascot](https://blog.golang.org/gopher)
+The tool is also written in Go, a language with a recognizable [gopher mascot](https://blog.golang.org/gopher)

 ## Motivation